Rajka is an American Board Certified Family Physician with over 14 years of clinical experience. She also runs a blog, Expat Doctor Mom.

 A: My husband’s interest in doing at least one more expat posting along with a great opportunity for him.
 I worked for 2 of the 4½ years as well.
 We both arrived with jobs.

 Q: What do you enjoy most about Doha, how’s the quality of life?

 A: I like how social the expat environment is.
 With the hired help, it allows us to spend more time with our children.

 Q: Any negatives?
 What do you miss most about home?

 A: The biggest negative is how hot it gets.
 It is too hot to be outside between April and October.
-This along with the lack of outdoor activities: hiking, mountain biking.
+This, along with the lack of outdoor activities, hiking and mountain biking.
 I would love to take my kids out for a bike ride on a trail.